internet safety week

 By David Gordon in The Register

-Fraudsters are sending emails with false Income Tax residual balances to deceive taxpayers, the Federal Revenue Service warned today (16).
+Fraudsters are sending emails with false residual Income Tax balances to deceive taxpayers, the Federal Revenue Service warned today (16).

-By Wellton Máximo in Agência Brasil
+By Wellton Máximo at Agência Brasil

 By Felipe Demartini on Canaltech

-FBI: Over $4.2 Billion Officially Lost to Cybercrime in 2020
+FBI: Over $4.2 billion officially lost to cybercrime in 2020

-The FBI published its annual report on cybercrimes affecting victims in the US, noting a record number of complaints and financial losses in 2020 compared to the previous year.
+The FBI published its annual report on cybercrimes affecting victims in the U.S., noting a record number of complaints and financial losses in 2020 compared to the previous year.

 By Ionut Ilascu in Bleeping Computer